|Elliott Sound Products||Project 37|

 Figure 2 - Preamp Wiring Suggestion

 Figure 2 shows one channel of a suggested wiring for the preamp.
 This is duplicated exactly for the other channel, and the switch and volume control are common to both.
 The switching requires a 2-pole, five (or six) position rotary switch for both channels, and a dual-gang pot.
 I strongly suggest that a linear pot is used, with the resistor as shown.
 Although this produces a variable impedance to the source, it is a better approximation of a log pot than those you can buy at normal outlets, and has much better tracking between channels.
-If you can get a conductive plastic logarithmic pot, do not use the resistor.
+If you can get a conductive plastic logarithmic pot, do not use the resistor, and the pot should be 10kA (audio taper).
 Conductive plastic pots are generally much better than the normal carbon film types, and the resistor will ruin the log curve.

 Photo of Prototype